GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/01_customRenderer.md

 ## Renderer material
 Often the renderer needs to use special shaders for various effects (e.g. resolving lighting for a deferred renderer or post-processing effects like FXAA).
 Unlike shaders and materials used by renderable objects, these shaders are built into the engine.
 Since we know they'll always be there we can make it easier for the renderer to load and use them by implementing the @bs::ct::RendererMaterial interface.

 The template parameter must be name of your material implementation class.
-The class must contain a @ref RMAT_DEF macro which contains the filename of the shader the renderer material uses.
+The class must contain a @RMAT_DEF macro which contains the filename of the shader the renderer material uses.
 The shader file should be present in the "Data/Raw/Engine/Shaders/" folder.

 ~~~~~~~~~~~~~{.cpp}
 // Set up a post-processing material that downsamples some texture